How to prevent buy now, pay later (BNPL) fraud

 Refund abuse and friendly fraud

 Friendly fraud can involve customers requesting a refund for a product that they then don’t return.
 They might also falsely claim that they don’t recognize the transaction to initiate a chargeback and then keep the product and the money.
+Friendly fraud is often unintentional, hence its name, as customers may forget about their original purchase or misunderstand a transaction.

-Who is responsible for BNPL fraud?
+Who is responsible for BNPL fraud costs?

 In most cases, BNPL providers will accept liability for any fraud that occurs on an account hosted on their platform.
 That’s because, ultimately, the party that authorizes the payment is responsible, and the BNPL provider acts as both the payment and lender.